-Shirdi is a quaint little village in the Ahmednagar District of Maharashtra, at a distance of approximately 88 km from Nashik.
-Today, it has transformed into a hustling pilgrimage center.
+Shirdi is a quaint little village in the Ahmednagar district of Maharashtra, at a distance of approximately 88 km from Nashik.
+Today, it has transformed into a hustling pilgrimage centre.

-Shirdi was the home of Sai Baba, the great saint of the 20th Century.
-Baba lived in Shirdi was more than half a century, i.e. he spent more than 50 years of his life transforming this insignificant small village to a huge pilgrimage site, where devotees from all over the place used to come to visit him and offer their prayers.
+Shirdi was the home of Sai Baba, the great saint of the 20th century.
+Baba lived in Shirdi for more than half a century, i.e., he spent more than 50 years of his life transforming this insignificant small village to a huge pilgrimage site, where devotees from all over the place used to come to visit him and offer their prayers.

 Sai Baba’s origin is known by none and a mystical enigma surrounds his birth details; however, he entranced everybody since the first time he appeared under a neem tree, at a nubile age of 16.

 The point where Baba came to Shirdi as a Bal Yogi is called the Gurusthan.
 Today, a temple and a small shrine are built in the same place.
-Other places of interest that was associated with Sai Baba in some or the other capacity include the Dwarkamai Mosque where Baba slept on alternate nights.
+Another place of interest that was associated with Sai Baba in some or the other capacity includes the Dwarkamai Mosque, where Baba slept on alternate nights.